plone/documentation/manage/upgrading/version_specific_migration/upgrade_to_python3.rst

 2. Automated fixing with modernize
 ----------------------------------

-`python-modernize` is an automated fixer, that prepares Python 2 to be ready for Python 3.
+``python-modernize`` is a utility that automatically prepares Python 2 code for porting to Python 3.
-After using it,
-there might is still a bit of manual work to do for you, because there are problems that it can not fix and it also can make change that are not really needed.
+After running python-modernize, there may be manual work ahead.
+There are problems that python-modernize can not fix on its own.
+It also might make changes that are not really needed.
-So check all changes after you ran this tool.
+Review the changes after you run this tool.

-`python-modernize` will warn you, when it is not sure what to do with a possible problem.
+``python-modernize`` will warn you, when it is not sure what to do with a possible problem.
 Check this `Cheat Sheet <http://python-future.org/compatible_idioms.html>`_  with idioms for writing Python 2-3 compatible code.

-For certain fixes `python-modernize` adds an import of the compatibility library `six` to your code.
+``python-modernize`` adds an import of the compatibility library ``six`` if needed.
-If this happens,
-you might need to fix the order of imports in your file.
+The import is added as last import, therefor it is necessary to reorder the imports.
+The easiest way is to use ``isort``.
+See example command below.
-Check the `Python Styleguide for Plone <https://docs.plone.org/develop/styleguide/python.html#grouping-and-sorting>`_ for information about the order of imports.
+Check the `Python Styleguide for Plone <https://docs.plone.org/develop/styleguide/python.html#grouping-and-sorting>`_ for information about the order of imports and an example config for ``isort``.

 Installation
 ~~~~~~~~~~~~

-Install `modernize <https://pypi.python.org/pypi/modernize>`_ into your Python 3 environment with `pip`.
+Install `modernize <https://pypi.python.org/pypi/modernize>`_ into your Python 3 environment with ``pip``.

 .. code-block:: shell